nxp-mcuxpresso/mcuxsdk-examples/_boards/mcxn9xxevk/ota_examples/mcuboot_opensource/example_board_readme.md

 ### Custom layout setup - bootloader located in main flash

-Default layout setup using the IFR region limits usage of some hardware features such as mbedTLS (due size of IFR region) or encrypted XIP using NPX module.
+Default layout setup using the IFR region limits usage of some features such as hardware accelerated mbedTLS (due size of IFR region) or encrypted XIP using NPX module.
 This custom configuration moves the bootloader to main flash array.

 | Region         | From       | To         | Size   |
 |----------------|------------|------------|--------|